 Pernille Ripp is an expert in literacy and technology integration and dedicates her research and practice to developing engaged and empowered students and communities.

 She is a teacher, speaker, author, blogger, and passionate advocate for education.
 She is a Skype Master Teacher; recipient of the 2015 WEMTA Making IT Happen Award; and the 2015 ISTE Award for Innovation in Global Collaboration.

 In 2010, Pernille founded The Global Read Aloud, a global literacy initiative that began with a simple goal in mind: one book to connect the world.
-From its humble beginnings, the GRA has grown to connect more than 4,000,000 students in more than 80 different countries.
+From its humble beginnings, the GRA has grown to connect millions of students in around the world.

 She is the author of Passionate Readers -The Art of Reaching and Engaging Every Child and Passionate Learners – How to Engage and Empower Your Students, now in its second edition, and Empowered Schools, Empowered Students, both focusing on creating learning spaces and communities where students thrive and all stakeholders are empowered and passionate about learning.
 She has also authored Reimagining Literacy Through Global Collaboration published in 2016 by Solution Tree.
-Her work has also been featured in many print and online journals including Edutopia, School Library Journal, The Guardian, and MiddleWeb.
+Her work has also been featured in many print and online journals including Edutopia, The New York Times, School Library Journal, The Guardian, and MiddleWeb.